-Movies On a Shoestring, a volunteer-run 501(c)(3) nonprofit established in 1959, produces and presents the annual Rochester International Film Festival.
-It's one of the longest running, continually held short film festivals in the world.
+RIFF is a volunteer-run 501(c)(3) nonprofit organization established in 1959.
+Our annual festival is one of the longest running, continually held short film festivals in the world.
 No wonder we've been voted "BEST Local Film Festival" by readers of City Magazine since 2014, despite stiff competition in our festival-rich region.

-During the fest we provide filmmaker homestays, meals, networking opportunities, local transportation, private tours, and parties.
+During the fest we provide filmmaker homestays, meals, networking opportunities, local transportation, tours of Kodak and the George Eastman Museum, and parties.
 Depending on budgeted funds, a limited number of stipends may be available to help defray travel costs for selected filmmakers who might otherwise be unable to attend.
 All films screened at the fest receive our unique Shoestring Trophy and commemorative program book.

 We issue Certificates of Merit to films not screened but of notable technical or thematic quality, and we list Honorable Mentions in the program book and on our website.